OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 This article is a continuation of the previous article: [How to design an automated database deployment process](/blog/2019-11/designing-db-deployment-process/index.md), and if you like, you can jump ahead to the next article, where I provide a step-by-step guide for [implementing a database deployment process with Octopus Deploy](/blog/2019-11/implementing-db-deployment-process/index.md).

-All of our database deployment posts can be found [here](https://octopus.com/database-deployments).
+All of our database deployment articles can be found [here](https://octopus.com/database-deployments).

 !toc

-## Quick overview on designing a database deployment process
+## Quick overview of designing a database deployment process

 This article is the story version of this process.